SDU-eScience/Documentation/docs/source/index.rst

    archive_mode    = on
    archive_command = 'cp %p /var/lib/pgsql/archive/%f'

-4. Make a base backup by copying the primary server's data directory to the standby server
+4. Make a base backup by copying the primary server's data directory to the standby servers

 We use ``pg_basebackup``to fetch the entire data directory of our PostgreSQL installation from the primary and placing it onto the standby server.
-Run ``pg_basebackup`` command as the database superuser, in our case is ``postgres``, to make sure the permissions are preserved. -R option creates a minimal recovery command file which is ``recovery.conf`` for standbys within their data directories in order for streaming replication.
+Run ``pg_basebackup`` command asthe database superuser, in our case is ``postgres``, to make sure the permissions are preserved. -R option creates a minimal recovery command file which is ``recovery.conf`` for standbys within their data directories in order for streaming replication.

 .. code-block:: psql